andreykl/Certified-SAT-solver/README.md

 valuations for the formula.

 This is NOT a backtracking algorithm described in wikipedia.
-This is just another one.
+This is just another (naive) one.
 It looks to me like it is not easy thing to implement unit propagation and pure literal elimination for this algorithm.